OperatorJack/mw-modding-notes/modeling/export-optimization.md

 {:toc}
 </details>

-This section describes different aspects of the NIF file structure, including some advanced behaviors which can be useful for creating unique effects in Morrowind.
+This section describes different optimizations whould can / should be done when exporting a mesh for use in Morrowind.